maxramirez84/redcap-email-notifications-module/README.md

 button and complete the _Sender email address_ field with a valid email address.
 This will be the email address used in the _FROM_, i.e. from whom the email will appear to be sent.
 This will also be the "reply-to" address as it appears to the recipient.

+## Usage

+Login REDCap and access to any project in which you have the _Project Setup/Design_ privilege.
+Under the _Applications_ section, click on the _External Modules_ link.
+After that, click on the _Enable a module_ button.
+Look for the _Email Notifications vX.X.X_ module and click on its _Enable_ button (on the right).

+The module is now enabled in the project.
+It should appear under the _Currently Enabled Modules_ section within the project.
+The next step is to configure it.
+Therefore, click on the _Configure_ button close to the _Email Notifications - vX.X.X_ module.
+A popup will be displayed allowing us to define as many notification recipients as we want.
+Each of the recipients will have its own notification frequency.
+To add more than one recipient, click on the _+_ button.